prabshah/nodejs-weather-app/README.md

 ### Features
-With the time given, I have chosen a combination of features and decided on how the MVP should look like.
+With the time given, I have chosen a combination of features and decided on how the structure of the application should look like.
 I then followed agile development approach to develop the application.

 With this application, users can:
 - get the weather of their current city.